damoeb/feedless/ideas.md

 - search engine bing.com/search?format=rss&q=khayrirrw
 - with auth

+We listen to people that have nothing to say.
+People that talk a lot have nothing to say.
+Listen to the silence, it has so much to tell you.

 # Engagement

 As an producer I want to monitor the behavior of other users As a consumer I want to engage with other users by